-Award-winning projection artist Luke Pendrel has brought the ghost out to play in Hatchlands Park.
-Wander round their creepy house and see how many spirits you might meet!
-(23-28 and 30-31 October 2022, 12:00-16:00).
-Outside, find the pumpkins with the painted face on the front lawn, and tick them off the spotting sheet (22-30 October 2022).
+Find spooky spirits in Hatchlands Houe, thanks to award-winning projection artist Luke Pendrel (22-23 October 2023, 12:00-16:00).
+This one really captured Museum Girl’s imagination last year.
+Outside, find the pumpkins with the painted face on the front lawn, and tick them off the spotting sheet (21-31 October 2023).
 Both included with paid entry.
 Read more about the house trail and the Pumpkin Hunt.

 Halloween spectacular at Chiltern Open Air Museum

 An evening of spooky fun for all ages in the unique and atmospheric setting of the Museum’s historic buildings and woods.
 The very brave can explore the scary woodland walk – but beware of the monsters that might lurk in the dark!
-Younger children will enjoy the not-so-spooky walk and family fun storytelling.
-Plus fire-breather, trick-or-treat around the museum’s historic buildings, crafts, bonfire and frightening fancy dress competition.
-28 October 2022, 17:00-21:00.
-Paid, book ahead.
+Younger children will enjoy the not-so-spooky walk and storytelling.
+Plus fire-breathing, crafts, bonfire, marshmallow toasting, and frightening fancy dress competition.
+27 October 2023, 17:00-21:00.
+Paid, book.

 Spooky woodland walks at Audley End

 Join ghost-hunting storytellers on a family friendly walk through the shadows of Audley End.
 With well-told tales full of spooky and strange goings-on, it’s a more light hearted event this Halloween for families with children aged 5-12.
-28-30 October 2022 at 17:30, 18:30 and 19:30.
-Paid, book ahead.
+27-29 October 2023 at 17:30, 18:30 and 19:30.
+Paid, book.
 Duration: 45 minutes.